miguelgrinberg/react-flask-app/tasks/task1.md

 ### User description

-As a user, I want the background colour of the application to be more vibrant but dark colour.
+As a user, I want the background colour of the application to be a more vibrant but dark colour.

 ### To-do